-- · how the Fund's performance changed from year to year over ten years; and - how the Fund's average annual returns for one, five and ten years compare to those of a broad-based securities market index.
+- how the Fund's performance changed from year to year over ten years; and - how the Fund's average annual returns for one, five and ten years compare to those of a broad-based securities market index.

-You may obtain updated performance information on the website at www.abfunds.com (click on "Investments-Mutual Funds") or, for Class 1 shares, at www.bernstein.com (click on "Investments-Mutual Fund Performance at a Glance").
+You can obtain updated performance information for the Fund at www.bernstein.com (click on "Investments," then "Mutual Fund Performance at a Glance").